stho32/Training/README.md

 ## Naming convention for repositories

 This is not a must, but I recommend it when you find yourself implementing the projects more often and want to retain a certain overview in your github.
-I certain,y use it.
+I certainly use it.

 I recommend the following structure for naming your repositories:
  - first the project Id: Pxxx